 My main area of research is Control Systems.
 I am particularly interested in the theoretical foundations behind practical issues in modern control implementations.
 This encompasses the formal study of digital, networked and embedded control systems.
 My research can be divided mainly in two lines:

-- Networked Control Systems: in particular distributed implementations of event-triggered controllers and their applications in Control over Wireless Sensor/Actuator Networks;
+- Networked and Hierarchical Control Systems: in particular event-based controllers and their applications in Control over Wireless Sensor/Actuator Networks;

-- Symbolic methods for control: through the application of techniques from formal verification and the notion of approximate simulation relations, with a focus on their application to Correct-by-design synthesis of embedded control software.
+- Symbolic methods for control: through the application of techniques from formal verification and data-driven techniques, with a focus on their application to Correct-by-design synthesis of embedded control software.

-I apply my research in the fields of Automotive control, Robotics, and Large-Scale Systems.
+I apply my research in the fields of Agricultural Systems, Automotive control, Robotics, and Large-Scale Systems.